Daredevil: Born Again season 1: Casting

 Following the creative overhaul, Woll and Henson were set to reprise their roles as Page and Nelson.
+Woll was initially hesitant to join the series after feeling hurt that she was not involved in the initial version, but agreed to join after hearing Scardapane's plans for the character.
 Wilson Bethel also returned as his Daredevil character Benjamin "Dex" Poindexter / Bullseye, reportedly for three episodes.
 Amanat pushed for Bethel to return, finding the character intriguing and the most appropriate antagonist from the Netflix series to revisit.
 Guest star Susan Varon also reprised her role of Josie from the Netflix series.
 It was initially unclear if any of the new Born Again cast members would be retained, though Levieva, Gandolfini, and Froushan were soon reaffirmed to be part of the cast through set photos, as was Bernthal.
 He said Scardapane and the new creative team were more open to being collaborative about how best to portray Castle.
 Set photos also revealed that Jeremy Isaiah Earl had been cast as Cole North, and that Zurer would now be reprising her role as Vanessa; she was disappointed with the initial recasting and was pleasantly surprised when she was asked to return following the overhaul.
 A new character, Adam, was originally written to be a "big hulking bodyguard".
 Benson and Moorhead decided to cast Lou Taylor Pucci, who does not match that description, after working with him on their film Spring (2014).
 They said there was a metanarrative to the Born Again casting because they cast Pucci for Spring due to him playing D'Onofrio's son in the film Thumbsucker (2005) and him living with D'Onofrio during production on that film.
 In August 2024, de los Reyes was reaffirmed to be appearing in the series, portraying the character Hector Ayala / White Tiger.
 Camila Rodriguez portrays his niece, Angela del Toro.

 Also in August 2024, Mohan Kapur was revealed to be reprising his role as Yusuf Khan from the MCU series Ms. Marvel (2022) and its follow-up film The Marvels (2023).
 Winderbaum said bringing a character from Ms. Marvel into the more serious world of Born Again was similar to crossovers between comic books with different tones.
 Cox teased the inclusion of additional MCU characters in Born Again for cameo appearances that he described as "fun, small moments of collision, but nothing major".
 Scardapane teased the appearance of a surprising character who naturally fit into the story due to it being set in the MCU's New York City.
 In February 2025, Tony Dalton was revealed to be reprising his role as Jack Duquesne / Swordsman from the Disney+ series Hawkeye (2021), reportedly for two episodes of Born Again.